bump-sh/docs/src/_help/customization-options/logo-meta-images.md

 ### Add your own image

-From the "Customize UI" tab in the settings of a documentation, you can add your own meta image.
+From the "Customize UI" tab in the documentation settings, you can add your own meta image.

 It is advisable not to exceed a width of 1200px and to maintain the height between 600px and 700px for better integration on most platforms.